Table of Contents

 A position can sound exciting in theory and still feel awkward in practice.
 That is why the best sex positions usually come down to body alignment, stability, and how easy they are to adjust once you start.
 Positions that improve contact and rhythm often feel much better than positions that only rely on intensity.

 The best sex positions improve angle, control, comfort, and rhythm.
-Options like reverse missionary, 69, anvil, and waterfall often work well because they change alignment in useful ways instead of forcing movement that feels awkward.
+Options like clothespin, reverse missionary, anvil, bear hug, leapfrog, straddling, and T bone work well because they change alignment in useful ways instead of forcing movement that feels awkward.

 Using proper support like positioning pillows can reduce strain on your back, knees, and hips.
 Always use enough lubrication to improve comfort and reduce friction, especially when trying deeper angles or positions that need a little more setup.